Malmö University Publications

 Malmö University, Faculty of Health and Society (HS), Department of Social Work (SA).

-The brain in a petri dish: a critical disability perspective on neuroscience2023Conference paper (Refereed)
+The brain in a petri dish: a critical disability perspective on neuroscience2023Conference paper (Other academic)

 Abstract [en]